arquitecturaaadcm/mapbakery.github.io/README.md

 ### A summary

 In 2016 I made a subway map of the interesting articles and storylines of the  "a Trace in the Sand" journal by the [award-winning](https://resources.sei.cmu.edu/news-events/events/northrop-award/recipients.cfm) Architecture Consultant [Ruth Malan](http://www.ruthmalan.com/).
-When you click on this map you get a full-screen version on which you can click the station names to go to related journal article.
+When you click on this map you get a full-screen version on which you can click the station names to go to the related journal article.
 This shows that maps are also useful to show the way through a huge amount of information.
-It's the mapmaker who decides which articles will get a station on the map so the map is subjective, like all maps.
-But you can use the map as a starting point to explore the journal beyond what's on the map.
+It’s the mapmaker who decides which articles will get a station on the map so the map is subjective, like all maps.
+But you can use the map as a starting point to explore the journal beyond what’s on the map.

 [![Ruth Malan's Journal](images/RuthMalanJournal.svg)](https://raw.githubusercontent.com/mapbakery/mapbakery.github.io/master/images/RuthMalanJournal.svg)

 ### Interaction map

-I used this small map to explain the resposibilities of the technical team.
+I used this small map to explain the responsibilities of the technical team.
 This was just the part of a bigger map (and project) they needed to give them enough context to start their activities:

 ![Interaction map](images/interactiondiagram.jpg)